-There is an impressive speaker line up including Carolyn Johnson, Project Director Local Full Fibre Networks from the Department of Culture, Media & Sport; and Tim Rainey Assistant Chief Executive of Tameside Metropolitan Borough Council.
-Their involvement is designed to help businesses understand more about the network, how it can deliver value to them, and how they can get subsidised access through the government’s Gigabit Broadband Voucher Scheme.
+The impressive speaker line up included Carolyn Johnson, Project Director Local Full Fibre Networks from the Department of Culture, Media & Sport; and Tim Rainey Assistant Chief Executive of Tameside Metropolitan Borough Council.
+Their involvement helped businesses understand more about the network, how it can deliver value to them, and how they can get subsidised access through the government’s Gigabit Broadband Voucher Scheme.

 Lisa Harding, Business Development Manager at ITS said:

 “Connectivity shapes most aspects of our lives, and the demand for reliable, fast internet connections is growing quickly.
 Full fibre is a catalyst for local economies to grow and prosper, driving regeneration and inward investment.

 “Having played a pivotal role in equipping Tameside with a full fibre network, we are working with our partner Network Connect to ensure local businesses can get access to the gold standard in connectivity.”